Museum Renovation Project

 - Improved wayfinding, layout, and access to galleries

-- Improvements to Museum amenities, including the Mary Craig Auditorium, event room, Museum Café, and Museum Store
+- Improvements to Museum amenities, including the Mary Craig Auditorium, event room, Museum Café, and Museum Shop

 - This project will be implemented in a multi-phased approach, ensuring that the Museum will stay OPEN during construction with minimal impact on visitors and staff.
 This also ensures prudent fiscal responsibility at every stage of the project.